As an R.N. who contracted Covid-19, I'm sharing my experience with home quarantine and symptom management.

 My husband complained of occasional hot and cold flashes; however, we could never record a fever for him.
 I am someone who never fevers when sick.
 The last time I experienced a fever was at age nine when I had scarlet fever.
-Since then, despite even the worst case of strep throat, I never experience a fever.
+Since then, despite even the worst case of strep throat, I have never experienced a fever.

 Call to Action

 Stock up and get ready!
 Preparation is power.
-I know that sounds a bit enthusiastic, but I really wish I'd have done so instead of thinking, "It won't happen to us."
+I know that sounds a bit enthusiastic, but I wish I'd have done so instead of thinking, "It won't happen to us."
 Don't be caught off-guard or think COVID won't happen to you.

-If you've enjoyed this article, also check out my article on being a healthcare worker during a pandemic.
+If you've enjoyed this article, check out my article on being a healthcare worker during a pandemic.